Sairyss/domain-driven-hexagon/README.md

 ## Value objects

-Another important concept is `Value Objects` from DDD.
+Another important concept is `Value Objects`.
 Unlike entities, `Value Objects` have no identity.
 We determine their equality through their structrual property.

 Imagine you have a `User` entity which needs to have an `address` of a user.
 Usually an address is simply a complex value that has no identity in the domain and is composed of multiple other values, like `country`, `street`, `postalCode` etc; so it can be modeled and treated as a `Value Object` with it's own business logic.